derekbeaton/muellerreport_ca/README.md

 Correspondence analyses of the Mueller Report
 ================

+# Background

+SOmething

+# Explanation of the directory structure

 # Cleaning and preprocessing

 For processing of the text, I did little additional work on top of two